 - How do I forward my email to another email address?

 - What are the various EECS email aliases?

 NEW FACULTY, STAFF, RESEARCHERS, OR STUDENTS

 The campus provides the bConnected suite of collaboration tools, which includes email, calendar and a drive to store files.
 See the bConnected website for details.
-New users can create their bConnected account there after they have activated their CalNet identity.
+New users can create their bConnected account there after they have activated their CalNet ID.

 HOW TO GET @EECS.BERKELEY.EDU OR @CS.BERKELEY.EDU ADDRESS

 Additionally, EECS Faculty, Staff and Researchers residing in Soda, Cory or Sutardja-Dai Halls should also have an EECS Account, which includes an @eecs.berkeley.edu and @cs.berkeley.edu email address.
 These are sponsored accounts with a monthly fee which give access to a wide variety of additional services..
 To set your EECS account as your default address in bMail, follow the instructions in the Campus Knowledge Base article.

 If you are an undergraduate student in EECS you will need to get an instructional computer account.
 Instructions on how to get a class account can be found on the EECS Instructional Group’s website.

 If you are a student, but you are not in EECS, you can get still get a Berkeley email account.
 To get a bMail account; see the bConnected website.

 What email programs are supported, and how do I configure them?